mochajs/mocha/docs/index.md

 - Use the new [`async_hooks`][node-async-hooks] API ([example][gist-async-hooks])
 - Try something like [wtfnode][npm-wtfnode]
 - Use [`.only`](#exclusive-tests) until you find the test that causes Mocha to hang

+### `--forbid-empty-suite`

+Enforce a rule that test suites must define at least one test, either directly or in an inner suite.

+`--forbid-empty-suite` causes Mocha to fail when an empty suite is encountered.

 ### `--forbid-only`